Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-03-Loss of Plasticity in Deep Continual Learning.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2306.13812.pdf
 code_url: https://github.com/shibhansh/loss-of-plasticity
-summary: "Modern deep-learning systems, designed for one-time training, struggle in continual-learning environments where training is ongoing.
-They not only forget previous examples but also lose the ability to learn new ones, known as loss of plasticity.
-This was demonstrated using MNIST and ImageNet datasets adapted for continual learning.
-On the 2000th task in ImageNet, accuracy fell from 89% to 77%, similar to a linear network.
-Various architectures and techniques were tested, with L2-regularization and weight perturbation somewhat mitigating the issue.
-A new approach, continual backpropagation, which slightly alters backpropagation to periodically reinitialize less-used units, shows promise in maintaining learning ability indefinitely. "
+summary: "Most deep learning systems are designed to be trained once, or possibly pretrained and fintuned.
+These systems perform quite poorly in continual learning setups where training is ongoing.
+This is primarily due to two problems: catastrophic forgetting and loss of plasticity.
+This paper addresses the second.
+Various architectures and techniques were tested, with L2-regularization and shrink and perturm improving plasticity a little.
+This paper then introduces Continual Backpropagation, which reinitializes dead units, and seems to maintain plasticity indefinitely "
 ---